kingsdigitallab/framesense/README.md

 Tickets related to ISSA will therefore take priority.
 Unrelated tickets are welcome but we can't guarantee that they will be addressed promptly or at all until FrameSense receives more dedicated support (external contributors or additional funding).

+## Performance and HPC

+We are aiming to support low end (laptop) and high end (HPCs) compute environment.
+However at the moment supoort is limited and the operators are very slow.

 ## Testing